asalber/asalber.github.io/statistics/manual/descriptive-statistics.md

 In general, when all the central tendency statistics can be calculated, is advisable to use them as representative values in the following
 order:

-1. Mean.
+1. The mean.
 Mean takes more information from the sample than the others, as it takes into account the magnitude of data.

-2. Median.
+2. The median.
 Median takes less information than mean but more than mode, as it takes into account the order of data.

-3. Mode.
+3. The mode.
 Mode is the measure that fewer information takes from the sample, as it only takes into account the absolute frequency of values.

 But, *be careful with outliers*, as the mean can be distorted by them.
-In that case is better to use the median as the value most representative.
+In that case it is better to use the median as the value most representative.

 **Example**.
 If a sample of number of children of 7 families is